matthewpersico/matthewpersico.github.io/_posts/2022-08-11-three-little-numbers.md

 I do not mean to belittle anyone or minimize the issues and problems of anyone who has an actual medical diagnosis of addition; I am not medically qualified to make such diagnoses.
-But if you cannot control your intake of a substance and you do your worst consumption out of sight, that sounds to me like an addiction, no?
+But if I cannot control my intake of food and I do your worst consumption out of sight, that sounds to me like an addiction, no?

 So, what do you do?
 You cannot stop eating, right?
 Of course, but look at
 alcoholism: you can still drink, just not alcohol.
 That is the path I took: I